-Description of first aid measur escription of first aid measures Eye Contact If this product comes in contact with the eyes: • Wash out immediately with fresh running water. • Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. • Seek medical attention without delay; if pain persists or recurs seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Description of first aid measur Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
 Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
 Inhalation If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
-Transport to hospital, or doctor.
-Ingestion If swallowed do NOT induce vomiting.
+Transport to hospital, or doctor, without delay.
+Ingestion For advice, contact a Poisons Information Centre or a doctor.
+If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Seek medical advice.